keertipc7/SRFP_2021_Summer_Project_in_Statistical_Estimation/readme.md

-# Methods of Estimation in Statistics
+#“Different methods of estimation and their applications

 Repository for Project through Summer Research Fellowship Programme-2021.